 My Thoughts on Open vs. Closed Spaces

-The headquarters of the new Joint Venture of BMW & Daimler Mobility Services will be in Berlin.
+The HQ of the new Joint Venture of BMW & Daimler Mobility Services will be in Berlin.
 Since the former mall is being renovated for us, the wishes and needs of the employees have also been taken into account.
 Due to this and the fact that our current offices differ widely from each other, the open vs. closed spaces discussion came up several times.
 I would like to add a little colour to such discussions.

 For this reason, I would like to start with the core of the discussion: open vs. closed spaces, by looking at advantages and disadvantages as well as common misconceptions.
 Next, I'd like to focus on the big picture, briefly outline the link to employee experience, and loosen the debate; after all, it's not a simple 'either-or'.

 Profile of a Closed Space